monefin/monefin/README.md

 ### Hi there 👋

-I'm AWS certified tech lead, developing technical solutions, building secure, scalable and maintainable apps as well as managing cloud infrastructures.
-Some of the programming languages and technologies I currently use:
+Thank you for checking out my Github's profile.
+I'm AWS certified tech lead and these are some of the programming languages and technologies I currently use:

 ![Node](https://aleen42.github.io/badges/src/node.svg)
 ![JavaScript](https://aleen42.github.io/badges/src/javascript.svg)